decentralized-identity/keri/docs/Q-and-A.md

 # Q&A section Root of trust
 ## What do I need to trust in KERI?
 Primary root of trust is KEL not secondary (starts with self cert ID but then after first rotation if any must have KEL.\
 (_SamMSmith_)

+### What the difference between a trust basis and a trust domain?
+A trust basis binds controllers, identifiers, and key-pairs.

+A trust domain is the ecosystem of interactions that rely on a trust basis.\
+(_SamMSmith_)

 ## KERI does not need a blockchain, but how does it establish the root-of-trust that we need for SSI?
 How does the data persist?